dart-lang/site-www/src/_guides/libraries/c-interop.md

 [other dart:ffi examples](#examples).

-## Loading and packaging C libraries
+## Bundling and loading C libraries

-How you load C libraries and bundle them with your package or app depends on your platform and the type of library.
+How you bundle (or _package_ or _distribute_) a C library with your package or app and then load that library depends on your platform and the type of library.
 For details, see [Binding to native code via FFI.][binding]